streamingfast/substreams/docs/new/consume/subgraph/triggers.md

 - The Graph CLI, to build and deploy the subgraph.
 - Node (>17) and NPM installed.
-- The `protoc` command installed, to generate the Protobuf schemas.
+- The `buf` command installed, to generate the Protobuf schemas.

 ### Install the Dependencies